lupyuen/lupyuen.github.io/src/terminal.md

 _Whoa that looks complicated!_

+Yeah.
+But we'll explain everything in this article...

 TODO

 Let's create a Terminal App in LVGL, that will let us interact with the NuttX NSH Shell...